Virus hospitalizations surge as pandemic shadows US election

 Trump's insistence that the U.S. is “rounding the turn” on the virus angered many voters confronting figures that tell a different story.

 The virus has killed more than 232,000 people in the country and total confirmed coronavirus cases have surpassed 9 million.
-As hospitalizations have climbed, so have deaths.
-The seven-day rolling average for deaths from COVID-19 has risen over the past two weeks from about 58,424 on Oct.
-19 to 83,805 on Monday, according to Johns Hopkins University researchers.
+New daily infections are rising in 47 states.

 Of equal concern is the fear of more economic pain if the country heads into another round of lockdowns to contain the virus.
 While the U.S. economy grew at a record 33.1% annual rate in the July-September quarter, it has yet to fully rebound from the plunge in the spring.